4 Breast Implant Safety Considerations You Need to Know

 One of the most important considerations about breast implants is they usually don’t last a lifetime.
 Breast implants have a lifespan, and a few may rupture eventually.
 That sounds like a big deal, but most doctors say that rupture usually isn’t a health risk.

-Most silicone implants have gel in them, so the gel will not escape into the body if it ruptures.
+Most silicone implants have gel in them, so the silicone gel implants themselves will not escape into the body if it ruptures.
 If a leak happens, it usually stays in the capsule or the implant pocket.
 Silicone is an inert material and rarely causes any reactions to the body.

 If you have saline implants and a rupture, the liquid will be naturally absorbed by the body.